Intro to NFT Tax Loss Harvesting

 Realizing a loss on an NFT

 To use losses to offset crypto gains, you need to realize the loss by selling, swapping, or otherwise disposing of the asset.
-Between NFT rug pulls and failed projects, it’s not uncommon that an investor is holding assets that can’t easily be sold.
+Between NFT rug pulls and failed projects, it’s not uncommon for an investor to hold assets that can’t easily be sold.
 So, what can traders do?

 Donating NFTs for tax deductions